All businesses center around sales, and tech companies are no different. However, many IT businesses struggle to meet their sales targets.

 To make your offers compelling, you should have some value for the recipient, in this case, website visitors or prospective leads.

 The recipient should be able to see clearly the benefit for them in taking up your offer.
-Therefore, however well designed and comprehensive your pricing brochures and self-promotional videos are, they are not compelling.
+Well-designed and comprehensive pricing brochures and self-promotional videos may look nice but may not be compelling.

 As such, you should not use them as offers.
-On the other hand, things like webinars and whitepapers offer clear value to the leas, so make use of them.
+On the other hand, tools like webinars and whitepapers offer clear value to the leas, so make use of them.

 It is important to differentiate the offers you are offering to people at various stages of the buying cycle.